realworldocaml/book/en/08-imperative-programming.md

         self#normalize
       method remove =
         synchronize table index (fun () ->
-          try buckets.(index) <- remove_element elements buckets.(index) with
+          try buckets.(index) <- remove_element_exn elements buckets.(index) with
             Not_found -> ());
         self#next
       method private normalize =
         while elements = [] && index < num_buckets do
           index <- index + 1;
 	  elements <- buckets.(index)
         done
       initializer self#normalize
     end
 ```

-All method are unsychronized except the method `remove`, which mutates the
+The iterator methods are all unsychronized except the method `remove`, which
-bucket.
-As a consequence, it means that hash operations that add and remove
+mutates the bucket.
+As a consequence, it means that hash operations that add
-elements from the list can happen concurrently with iteration.
-Again, this is
+and remove elements from the list can happen concurrently with iteration.
-great from a performance perspective, but it means that iteration has
+Again, this is great from a performance perspective, but it means that iteration
-non-sequential semantics.
+has non-sequential semantics.
 In particular, whenever iteration enters a new
 bucket, subsequent concurrent operations that add new elements or remove old
 ones from that bucket have _no effect_ on the iteration.
 Iteration advances
 through that bucket as if it were unchanged.